How to Automate Client Reporting as a Virtual Assistant (2026)

 The rule that makes the system maintainable: raw data in one tab, processed summaries in another.
 Never mix them.
 Raw data tabs accept automation without formatting constraints.
 Summary tabs use formulas only, no manual entries that automation could overwrite.

-Layer 2 — Automation: Zapier or Make
+Layer 2 — Automation: Make (or Zapier)

-Layer 3 — Visualization: Google Looker Studio
+Layer 3 — Visualization: Google Data Studio

-Looker Studio connects to your Google Sheet and transforms it into a live, shareable dashboard.
+Data Studio connects to your Google Sheet and transforms it into a live, shareable dashboard.
 Once built, it updates automatically when the Sheet updates.
 Clients access it via a link, no login required, nothing to download.
 You build the dashboard once and never reformat it again.
 Section 5 covers the complete setup.

 Layer 4 — AI Narrative + Delivery